 The island nation of Indonesia straddles the equator between the Indian and Pacific Oceans and lies at the heart of the ‘Coral Triangle’ - the epicentre of the world’s marine biodiversity.
 Nowhere on earth can visitors experience such a range of spectacular diving - from encounters with huge whale sharks and oceanic manta rays, to muck dives with beautiful Rhinopias and the exceedingly rare psychedelic frogfish.

-One of Scuba Junkie's latest resorts is located on the island of Derawan, making it the ideal base to explore the exciting diving on the nearby islands including Sangalaki and Maratua.
+Scuba Junkie's latest resort is located on the island of Derawan, making it the ideal base to explore the exciting diving on the nearby islands including Sangalaki and Maratua.

 - Explore Borneo's newest diving frontier.